 VS-SR-REQ-025230/D-Ambient Lighting - Intensity Change Request Latency (TcSE ROIN-141573-1)

 The Vehicle settings client shall ignore the LightAmbIntsty_No_Actl status message for T_Response_light_intensity after sending a LightAmbIntsty_No_Rq to the Ext Vehicle Settings Function to allow for Latency on the response back from the Ambient Lighting Vehicle Setting Server (don’t want to act on a periodic status message from the Vehicle Setting Server that wasn’t yet updated).
+All other times the Vehicle Settings Client shall update based on the LightAmbIntsty_No_Actl.St signal including updating its LightAmbIntsty_No_Rq signal to match.

 After T_Response_Light_Intensity the Vehicle Setting Client shall use the last state received in the LightAmbInsty_No_Actl signal.